chikamichi/jquery.circular/README.md

 ```

 Hopefully this cumbersome example makes it more obvious how to use
-circular's API to implement custom behavior while relying on its
+circular's API to implement custom behavior, while relying on its
-core loop implementation.
+core loop implementation to orchestrate the carousel's lifecycle.

 Events
 ------